 Therefore, since we have a great high priest who has gone through the heavens, Jesus the Son of God, let us hold firmly to the faith we profess.
 Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.
 (Heb 4:14, 16 NIV)

 The Bible has a lot to say about how believers are to love and care for one another but many believers today have developed such a dependence on other people that they are unable to get strength, comfort, guidance, and wisdom directly from the Lord.
-The Holy Spirit wants to impact our life in very real and tangible ways and His ministry reaches to every area of our life.
+The Holy Spirit wants to impact our life in very real and tangible ways.
 The scriptures refer to Him as the Counselor, the Spirit of wisdom, the Spirit of truth, the Spirit of revelation, the Spirit of knowledge, the Spirit of holiness, the Spirit of power, and the Spirit of life.
 The riches of God that are available to us through the Holy Spirit are absolutely amazing!
-However, each believer must make it their goal to pursue and depend on God, so that they are consistently being filled with the Spirit of God.
+However, each believer must make it their goal to pursue and depend on God, so that they are consistently being filled with His Spirit.

-Jesus does not want us to just wander along with the flock, to periodically look around and feel safe and content just because we are surrounded by other sheep doing the same thing we are doing.
+Jesus does not want us to just wander along with the flock, to periodically look around and feel safe and content just because we’re surrounded by other sheep doing the same thing we are doing.
 The scriptures instruct all of God’s people to be diligently seeking the Lord.
 Seeking the Lord is an ongoing, never ending quest that every follower of Christ should be given to.
 It goes beyond a quick 10 minutes spent knocking out the daily bible reading.
 It involves a substantial amount of quality time spent studying, pondering, and absorbing His word.
 It also involves time in prayer; not just praying a needs-based checklist, but time spent pursuing and waiting on God.
 Many believers struggle with even the basic concept of seeking and pursuing God because they have adopted the attitude that their church looks after them and will tell them what they need to know.
-The hunger and desire that should be the driving motivation for diligently seeking the Lord is often weak and has not been encouraged and cultivated in most believers.
-Spiritual discipline is sadly lacking because they have not been challenged with the sense of responsibility that all believers are called to pursue the Lord with diligence.
+The hunger and desire that should be the driving motivation for seeking the Lord is often weak and has not been encouraged or cultivated.
+Spiritual discipline is sadly lacking because they have not been challenged with the Biblical concept that all believers are called to diligently pursue the Lord.

 Seek the LORD and His strength; Seek His face continually.
 (Psa 105:4 NASV)